This article was updated by the Great British Mag content team on 28 September 2021

 - There are over 365 pubs in York.
 Meaning you can pop in for a pint at a different drinking hole every day of the year.

-- If you visit York Minister with your “bae” (slang for girlfriend or boyfriend), then don’t forget to give them a smooch underneath the Great West Window.
+- If you visit York Minister with your girlfriend or boyfriend, then don’t forget to give them a smooch underneath the Great West Window.
 Legend has it that if you kiss beneath the ‘Heart of Yorkshire’ stained glass window then you’ll stay together for eternity.

 - Dating back to the 18th century, York has one of richest chocolate histories in the UK.
 Two of the country’s biggest chocolate brands, Rowntree’s and Terry’s, were founded here.
-Supposedly the two families infamous rivalries was where Ronald Dahl’s took inspiration for his book Charlie and the Chocolate Factory.
+Supposedly Roald Dahl took inspiration from the two families infamous rivalry in his book Charlie and the Chocolate Factory.

 What to do?